 Qualification of our MST technology requires access to our potential customers' manufacturing tools and facilities, as well as to leased tools and facilities, which may not be available on a timely basis or at all.
 The qualification of a new process technology like MST entails the integration of our MST film into the complex manufacturing processes employed by our potential customers.
 In order to validate the benefits of MST, our customer engagement process involves fabrication of wafers that incorporate MST deposited by us using our epitaxial deposition tools and then completing the manufacturing of the wafers in our customers' facilities using their tools.
-Despite a contraction from a record level in 2018, the semiconductor industry in 2019 exceeded \$400 billion in sales, and in recent months sales have begun to trend upward again, resulting in continuing tight capacity among our potential customers.
+The semiconductor industry in 2020 exceeded \$450 billion in sales, and in recent months the industry has been characterized by product shortages as strong demand has outstripped supply, resulting in tight capacity among our potential customers.
 Accordingly, we have experienced delays in completing the processing of evaluation wafers by our customers as those customers prioritize utilization of their equipment for production use.
 If our customers do not dedicate their equipment and facilities to testing our products in a timely fashion, we may experience delays that will increase our expenses and delay our customers' decisions on entering into a commercial license with us.
 Additionally, we conduct our ongoing research and development and portions of our customer evaluation activities using a leased epitaxial (epi) deposition tool.
 We recently entered into a lease for a new epi tool that we believe will accelerate internal development work and customer engagements.
 However, epi tools require ongoing, complex maintenance and they have been and will continue to be subject to both planned and unplanned downtime.
 Any interruption in our epi tool availability may negatively impact the progress of customer work as well as our internal research and development and accordingly could delay or prevent customers from entering into commercial licenses.

 The long-term success of our business is dependent on a royalty-based business model, which is inherently risky.
 The long-term success of our business is dependent on future royalties paid to us by licensee-customers, whose business requires them to market products to their end customers.
-Royalty payments under our licenses may be based, among other things, upon the number of wafers onto which our MST is deposited or a percentage of the net sales of MST-enabled products.
+Royalty payments under our licenses are generally expected to be based on a percentage (i) in the case of foundries, the selling price of wafers made using MST and (ii) in the case of IDMs and fabless vendors, the selling price of MST-enabled semiconductor die sold.
 We will depend upon our ability to structure, negotiate and enforce agreements for the determination and payment of royalties, as well as upon our licensees' compliance with their agreements.
 We face risks inherent in a royalty-based business model, many of which are outside of our control, such as the following:

-- the rate of adoption and incorporation of our technology by semiconductor designers and manufacturers and the manufacturers of semiconductor fabrication equipment; - customers' willingness to agree to an ongoing royalty model, which may impact their wafer or chip costs and margins; - our licensee customer's ability to successfully market MST-enabled products to their end customers; - the length of the design cycle and the ability to successfully integrate our MST technology into integrated circuits; - the demand for products incorporating semiconductors that use our licensed technology; - the cyclicality of supply and demand for products using our licensed technology; - the impact of economic downturns; and - the timing of receipt of royalty reports and the applicable revenue recognition criteria, which may result in fluctuation in our results of operations.
+- the rate of adoption and incorporation of our technology by semiconductor designers and manufacturers and the manufacturers of semiconductor fabrication equipment; - customers' willingness to agree to an ongoing royalty model, which may impact their wafer or chip costs and margins; - our licensee customers' ability to successfully market MST-enabled products to their end customers; - the length of the design cycle and the ability to successfully integrate our MST technology into integrated circuits; - the demand for products incorporating semiconductors that use our licensed technology; - the cyclicality of supply and demand for products using our licensed technology; - the impact of economic downturns; and - the timing of receipt of royalty reports and the applicable revenue recognition criteria, which may result in fluctuation in our results of operations.